GDPR Related National Laws & Modifications

 - and, data must be deleted within 3 months of the recording, unless there is a legal claim which justifies longer-term storage.

-Under the Labor Code, employers can monitor email when necessary to ensure the organization of work, full use of working time or, the appropriate use of work tools made available to an employee.
+Under the Labor Code, employers can monitor email when necessary to ensure the organization of work, enabling the full use of working time or, the appropriate use of work tools made available to an employee.
 The monitoring can’t violate the secrecy of correspondence or the personal interests of the employee.
 Similar to video recording requirements, certain conditions must be met to use email monitoring.

 Data Protection Officers